We Specialize In Post-Chimney Fire & Lightning Strike Inspections!

 What Can You Do After A Sudden Occurrence?

 Old Hat Chimney Service can inspect the damage that has occurred and formulate a plan of action for repairing or rebuilding your chimney.
-You can help make your insurance claim run more smoothly by making a point of documenting everything you can related to the sudden occurrence and your damage.
+You can help make your insurance claim run more smoothly by making a point of documenting everything related to the sudden occurrence and your damage.
 Write down the date and time of the event, how you discovered the damage, professionals you spoke with and when (whether they’re chimney or insurance professionals) and whatever details you think might be pertinent.
 Having this information ready can help you provide insurance professionals with the information they may need, quickly and accurately.

 If you’ve experienced a chimney fire or chimney damage due to a sudden occurrence, call Old Hat Chimney Service at 770-529-2654, or click here — our CSIA-certified technicians specialize in post-chimney fire and lightning strike inspections!